genie-model/ctoaster.carrotcake/README.md

 ---

 🎉 **That's it!
-Your CTOASTER Backend is now running on Kubernetes!** 🚀🔥
+Your CTOASTER Backend is now running on Kubernetes with a LoadBalancer service!** 🚀🔥